 Bartender Roles/Responsibilities

-For one to be a successful bartender, he has to do more than just mix and serving of drinks to guests.
+To be a successful bartender, he has to do more than mix and serve drinks to guests.

-A bartender job description is helpful in understanding the nitty-gritty and demands of the bartender job.
-Bartenders are the engine room and driving force of the bar and the profitability or profit maximization of the bar is dependent on the.
-They may be mandated to go out of their basic functions once in a while and this entails them being flexible and innovative in discharging their duties.
+A bartender job description helps understand the nitty-gritty and demands of the bartender job.
+Bartenders are the bar’s engine room and driving force, and the bar’s profitability or profit maximization depends on them.
+They may be mandated to leave their essential functions once in a while, which entails them being flexible and innovative in discharging their duties.

-Every bar has its peculiar and unique duties and what is demanded of them and these duties will increase over time.
-However, there are a few tasks that are expected of bartenders to carry out irrespective of the bar they work in, geographical location, and their menus.
+Every bar has its peculiar and unique duties and what is demanded of them, and these duties will increase over time.
+However, a few tasks are expected of bartenders to carry out irrespective of their bar, geographical location, and menus.

 The most common bartender duties: